Invincible Season 2 Ending For Part 1 Explained

 ‘Invincible’ season 2 part 1 ending explained: What happens to Mark and Nolan?

-It’s Been a While finally answered the major question of where Nolan has been since he abandoned his post and family on Earth after the brutal fight with his son.
+Invincible season 2 episode 4 – It’s Been a While – finally answered the major question about where Nolan has been since he abandoned his post and family on Earth after the brutal fight with his son.

 Following the revelation that Mark’s father has been living peacefully on the alien planet Thraxa as king, complete with his new wife Andressa (Rhea Seehorn) and baby son, Nolan asks Mark for his help.

-In order to help save his half-brother and the Thraxan people from the inevitable Viltrumite attack following his father’s change of heart, Nolan wants to prepare Mark to face the onslaught of Viltrumite soldiers by training him.
+In order to help save his half-brother and the Thraxans from the inevitable Viltrumite attack following his father’s change of heart, Nolan wants to prepare Mark to face the onslaught of Viltrumite soldiers by training him.

 However, the attack comes a lot sooner than expected, scuppering Nolan’s plans.